-In a collapse situation, there won’t be the sophisticated equipment such as EEGs (electroencephalograms) and Brain Scans to make the diagnosis, so we will have to watch for symptoms to identify the problem.
+In a survival scenario, there won’t be the sophisticated equipment such as EEGs (electroencephalograms) and Brain Scans to make the diagnosis, so we will have to watch for symptoms to identify the problem.
 It is important to know that one seizure does not make someone an epileptic.
 Multiple episodes are required to be certain.
 In some cases (especially childhood seizures associated with fevers), a person might even “outgrow” the condition.

 In addition to auras that give some warning that an attack may be imminent, there are also triggers that sometimes cause a convulsion.
 A good example is a bright flashing light.
 Avoidance of these triggers will decrease the number of episodes.

 The most important aspect of treatment when intravenous medication is no longer available will be to prevent the patient from injuring themselves during an attack.
 A tongue depressor with gauze taped around it and placed in the mouth was once a standard recommendation, but it was found to cause injuries to both the patient and the rescuer.
 Keep everything, including tongue depressors, away from the patient’s mouth (especially your fingers).

 You shouldn’t restrain the person physically, but remove nearby objects that could cause injury.
 An exception is if the patient is standing when the seizure starts.
 In this case, grab the patient and gently lower them to the floor.
 Placing them in the CPR “recovery” position (discussed later in the book) will help keep their airway open.